jhasatyam18/ransomeware/public/docs/mkdocs/MKDOCS.md

 -   Install Mkdocs using command - pip install mkdocs

+-   Install pandoc to generate markdown file of the documentation

 -   Install material UI plugin for themes using command -  pip install mkdocs-material

--   Generate Markdown file of the word document

 # Steps